-Bonuses and commissions paid or payable to an employee are defined as wages and are therefore liable for payroll tax.
+Bonuses and commissions paid or payable to an employee are defined as wages, and are therefore liable for payroll tax.
 These payments are either included in the employee’s gross wages or shown separately on the employee’s PAYG withholding statement.

-If the bonuses and/or commissions are recorded as an expense and have not been paid to the employee(s), you can declare these wages when they are paid.
-These expensed amounts should be paid within twelve months of the date they were incurred.
+If the bonus or commission is recorded as an expense and hasn't been paid to the employee, you can declare these wages when they're paid.
+These amounts should be paid within 12 months of the date they were incurred.
 If not, you can include these amounts as liable for payroll tax.

-Commissions include all payments based on sales and are liable for payroll tax even if they’re the only payments received by an employee.
+Commissions include all payments based on sales and are liable for payroll tax, even if they’re the only payments received by an employee.

 Use payroll tax assist to help you meet your payroll tax obligations.
 It'll show you what wages are taxable.